 Getting started is easy.
 You install the Clef plugin on your website (it is available in the official WordPress plugin repository) and download the Clef app on your mobile phone.
 The app is available for both iPhone and Android phones.

 Clef will replace the default login screen of your WordPress website with an animation that resembles a moving wave.
-You scan this “wave” with the Clef app on your phone and voila!
+You can scan this “wave” with the Clef app on your phone and voila!
 You are logged in instantly.
 You don’t have to remember passwords and this will even work if your phone is not connected to the Internet.

 One more thing.
 You can use Clef to log into your WordPress website from the mobile browser as well.
 In this case, you don’t have to scan the “wave” but you’ll be automatically redirected to the Clef app on the phone and it will log you in.
 It can’t get any simpler than this.